Eckmanj8966/DataMon-Group2/README.md

 - **What Didn't:**
 At the moment, if the user doesn't enter the correct type of character (e.g. enter a number between 1-4 and they enter "b"), it would crash the program.
 - **What to do differently (next steps):**
 The next steps would be adding memory bank as well as the number guesser, while also making improvements to menus and user experience.
+Change function name for "datamon_functions.py" to "answer_checker".

 ## User Stories: